 Unlike other New England mountains of Monadnock’s altitude and higher, Monadnock has a stark tree line which is the result of a pair of massive fires that left the peak completely bald.
 The first was set in 1801 to clear the slopes for pastureland, annihilating the native virgin red spruce forest.
 A few years later, a second fire was set by local ranchers who believed wolves were holed up on the peak.
 This raged out of control and consumed all the remaining wood and topsoil on the peak, leaving the granite bedrock completely exposed.
 Now, only scattered krummholz can be seen above tree line.

 Despite, or maybe even because of, the peak’s history, an average of 125,000 people climb this mountain every year making it one of the most frequented peaks in the world.
-The views of the southern New Hampshire forests dominate in every direction, and on a clear day, the rough, bare, granite peak that was forged in fire can be seen from as far as Boston.
+The views of the southern New Hampshire forests dominate in every direction, and on a clear day, the rough, bare, schist peak that was forged in fire can be seen from as far as Boston.

 Many trail options lead to the summit.
 The popular Halfway House route follows an old road to the site of a hotel, located approximately halfway up the mountain.